davidsouza/awesome-flash-briefings/README.md

 - [Washington Post](https://www.amazon.com/Washington-Post-Company-The/dp/B01N2IDHFF/) - Listen to one of three shows updated daily: Our news show, Post Reports, brings you the reporting of The Post newsroom.
 Our politics morning show, The Daily 202's Big Idea, analyzes the biggest political stories of the day.
 Our history show, Retropod, brings you one fascinating moment from history every day.
 You can also ask for headlines.
 (Daily)

+## Lifestyle

+- [The Daily Spark](https://www.amazon.com/gp/product/B07JNG3K14/) - What is the "spark" you need to get up out of bed, charge toward your day, and light a fire under your butt to get it all done?
+What fires you up to achieve your business and personal goals for the day, the week, the month?

+- [Everyday Positivity Flash Briefing](https://www.amazon.com/Volley-Inc-Everyday-Positivity-Briefing/dp/B07F5JK8M4/) - A positive flash briefing Alexa skill to help lift your day and put you in the right state of mind to thrive.
+You got this :) Get your flash briefing motivation today!

 ## Miscellaneous

 - [Curiosity Daily from Curiosity.com](https://www.amazon.com/Curiosity-com-Curiosity-Daily-from/dp/B07CP17DJY/) - The award-winning Curiosity Daily podcast will help you get smarter about the world around you — every day.
 In less than 10 minutes, you'll get a unique mix of research-based life hacks, developments in science and technology, and more.
 Join the lively and entertaining hosts Cody Gough and Ashley Hamer as they help you learn about your mind and body, outer space and the depths of the sea, and how history shaped the world into what it is today.
 And you can always read more about everything we discuss on Curiosity.com or on our award-winning Curiosity app for Android and iOS.
 (Daily)

 - [Daily Cup of Tea (Top Reddit Posts)](https://www.amazon.com/Daily-Cup-Tea-Reddit-Posts/dp/B07368MSKV/) - Daily Cup of Tea is an skill that pulls the daily top posts from reddit and gives you gives you a little bit of everything you like each day.
 Whether it's news, jokes, facts, quotes, or pro-tips, we will brew up a perfect cup of content for you every day of the week!
 (Daily)

+- [The Real Estate Sessions Podcast Flash Briefing](https://www.amazon.com/Estate-Sessions-Podcast-Flash-Briefing/dp/B07GXPPWTX/) - Looking for interviews that explore how leaders in the real estate industry got started?
+The Real Estate Sessions Podcast is the answer.
+Over 220 interviews conducted the last 4 1/2 years have captured the stories of many industry leaders.

 ## Sports News